What is a vector image? What is a raster image, and what's the difference between a raster and a vector? Keep reading to find out!

 Here, the BricsCAD logo has been scaled in raster form; notice that the image quality is greatly reduced.

 The resolution of a raster image is defined by dpi (dot per inch).
 The best resolution for screen/digital images is typically 72 dpi.
 The best resolution for print generally is 300, although sometimes 150 is "acceptable.”
 That means any image will be around ¼ the size when printed.

 Raster file types

 What is the difference between raster and vector?

-Vectors are scalable and rasters are not -- is the short answer.
-In reality, the two different file formats tend to serve different purposes.
+Vectors are scalable, and rasters are not -- is the short answer.
+In reality, the two file formats tend to serve different purposes.

 Raster images are more "typical" and are used primarily for graphical work: photography, print, website images, digital artwork, etc.

 Vector images are more "specialist" and are better for technical drawings, images that need to be scaled, high-accuracy plans, logo design, exporting to machines such as CNC, etc.

 Top left: Vector image in BricscAD workspace.
 Top right: zoomed-in Vector image in BricsCAD workspace.